Nordix/nfqueue-loadbalancer/README.md

 setup.
 Later you can make your own setup and/or check the `nfqlb.sh` script.

-In the container;
+In the test container;
 ```
 PATH=$PATH:/opt/nfqlb/bin
 nfqlb.sh lb --vip=10.0.0.0/32 <your container targets here...>
 # Check load-balancing;
 for n in $(seq 1 20); do echo | nc 10.0.0.0 8888; done
 # Check some things
-iptables -t nat -S    # OUTPUT for local origin, forwardng not setup
+iptables -t nat -S    # OUTPUT chain for local origin, forwarding is not setup
 iptables -t mangle -S # The VIP is routed to user-space
 nfqlb show            # Shows the Maglev hash lookup
 nfqlb deactivate 1    # Deactivates a target.
 Check load-balancing again!